umiao/ece209as_project/software/README.md

+**Google Drive and Colab**

+We use the google drive to store the data and codes and run some .ipynb code files with colab.

 **Imputation and Classification model codes reference:**

 [Du, Wenjie, David Côté, and Yan Liu.
 "SAITS: Self-Attention-based Imputation for Time Series." arXiv preprint arXiv:2202.08516 (2022).](https://github.com/WenjieDu/SAITS)